airmick/Food-Maker/README.md

 #### 5. Lunch

 ```
-1. breakfast
+0. All
 ```
-For this category there is a list of all breakfast available in, and the user can scroll to find the desir breakfast recipe the user want to make and after that just on click and open the screen that display all the details about that food(recipe)
+For this category there is a list of all foods available in every category, and the user can scroll to find the desir breakfast recipe the user want to make and after that just on click and open the screen that display all the details about that food(recipe)